A quick and easy recipe for traditional German Eggs in Mustard sauce – leftover hard boiled eggs in a creamy mustard sauce with dill.

 - 1 tablespoon fresh lemon juice

-- Heat a saucepan large enough to hold the eggs when the dish is finished.
-Melt the butter, than add the flour.
-Stir well for about 1 -2 minutes and let the flour get a bit yellow.
+Melt the butter in a saucepan large enough to hold all the eggs in the end.
+Sprinkle the flour in the saucepan and stir well for about 1 -2 minutes until the flour becomes a bit yellow, but doesn’t get too dark.
 Start adding the vegetable broth, little by little, whisking constantly to avoid your sauce getting clumpy.
 In the end the mixture should be very smooth.
-Add the heavy cream or milk, bring to a boil and cook, stirring very often, until the sauce thickens and coats the back of a wooden spoon.
+Add the heavy cream, bring to a boil and cook, stirring very often, until the sauce thickens and coats the back of a wooden spoon.
 That should take about 5 to 8 minutes.

-- Add the mustard, lemon juice, sugar and dill and stir well.
-Adjust the taste with salt, white pepper and more lemon juice if necessary.
+Add the mustard, lemon juice, sugar and dill and stir well.
+Adjust the taste with salt, white pepper and more lemon juice or sugar if necessary.
 Place the eggs halves in the saucepan, stir very gently to cover with sauce and heat through for a few minutes.

-- Serve immediately with plain boiled potatoes and green salad.
+Serve immediately with boiled potatoes and green salad.

 This post contains affiliate links.
 The price you pay as a consumer does not change, but if you make a purchase we will receive a commission which helps support the blog.